aws-samples/amazon-sagemaker-keras-text-classification/README.md

 cd ../container/local_test
 ```

 3\.
-Run the following command to build the container and run the training.
+Run the following command to run the training locally.

 ```
-docker build -t sagemaker-keras-text-class:latest .. && ./train_local.sh sagemaker-keras-text-class:latest
+./train_local.sh sagemaker-keras-text-class:latest
 ```

 With an 80/20 split between the training and validation and a simple Feed Forward Neural Network, we get around 85% validation accuracy after two epochs – not a bad start!